elf4j/elf4j-tinylog/README.md

 ## User story

-As a Service Provider of the [Easy Logging Facade for Java (ELF4J)](https://github.com/elf4j/elf4j-api), I want to bind the logging capabilities of [tinylog](https://tinylog.org/v2/) to the JLF client application via the Java [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, so that the client application can use the tinylog features at run-time.
+As a Service Provider of the [Easy Logging Facade for Java (ELF4J)](https://github.com/elf4j/elf4j-api), I want to bind the logging capabilities of [tinylog](https://tinylog.org/v2/) to the ELF4J client application via the Java [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) mechanism, so that the client application can use the tinylog features at run-time.